moira2s/password_generator/README.txt

 This is the repository for my own password generator.

-Trying to fix this again.
+Instead of using JavaScript with HTML and CSS, I am using Python through Flask alongside HTML and CSS.